 But so far, Christina, a student in the International MA in Middle Eastern History program at Tel Aviv University, has managed to stay out of trouble.
 In this podcast, Christina discusses her travels, her experience as a journalist for the BBC, and her plans for the future.

+Listen to Christina's story on YouTube.
 Episode 4: Amplifying the Voices of Muslim Women Introducing our Alumni Spotlight Series!
 From time to time we'll catch up with MAMES graduates, find out what they've been up to, and discuss their areas of expertise.

 As a masters student in Middle Eastern History at Tel Aviv University, Heidi Basch-Harod discovered her passion for studying the stories and struggles of Middle Eastern women.
 Today, Heidi is the Executive Director of Women's Voices Now, a gender rights NGO that promotes freedom of expression in the Muslim world.
 In this podcast, Heidi talks about why freedom of expression through art is the first step towards gender equality.

+Listen to what Heidi has to say on YouTube.
 Episode 3: An American Journalist in Ramallah Patrick lives in Ramallah.
 He moved there to begin his career in journalism right after finishing his graduate courses in the International MA in Middle Eastern Studies program at Tel Aviv University.
 In this podcast, Patrick talks about his life in the vibrant West Bank city, and what he has learned as grad student and journalist living and traveling in the Middle East.

 This podcast is temporarily unavailable.
 Episode 2: Working with Syrian Refugees in Lebanon